financial inclusion

 June 6, 2023

-Bangladesh’s drive towards zero open defecation has led to an increase in demand for high-quality latrine building materials in both rural and urban areas.
-This has created a unique opportunity for many locals to unlock their entrepreneurial spirit while contributing to better sanitation in their communities.
-Read more to learn how.
+Bangladesh’s drive towards zero open defecation led to an increase in demand for high-quality latrine building materials in both rural and urban areas.
+This created an opportunity for people to unlock their entrepreneurial spirit while contributing to better sanitation in their communities.

 April 26, 2023